 Some days it feels like I’ve read every word of help, scoured every inspiring photo, and nothing has changed.
 That’s because encouragement and inspiration are just the beginning.
 And, really, it’s nothing if it doesn’t lead to action.
 So I hope above all that you will press into your reluctance and persevere through the resistance to actually make your home simple.
 It’s up to you.
 Unless you hire someone to do it for you, but even then they’ll likely still need your involvement.

 None of us is guaranteed the future, that’s why I think it’s so important to enjoy peace and calm now.
 Even when our homes aren’t all we want them to be and even while we have endless goals still yet to pursue.
 I believe it’s possible to move forward while enjoying the present.
 I share more about that in my ebook and encouragement in that also shows up in posts and updates.

 Ready for the simple home you’ve always wanted?
 Or maybe it’s the peace, health, or life purpose you’re after.
 Whatever the case, I believe it can all start with the foundation of simplifying your home.
-To learn more, you can checkout the Simplifying Home ebook or signup for the 8-part space-by-space monthly email series and join the Facebook group.
+To learn more, you can checkout the Simplifying Home ebook or sign up for emails.

 I love the kids, not the chaos.
 Those were words, or something like them, that I shared a couple weeks ago as I introduced myself at our table-reading for the Listen to Your Mother show.
 I love simplicity.
 I need simplicity, and the last 8+ years of motherhood have felt anything but.
 Messy, chaotic, cluttered, overwhelming.
 Those are words that too often fill my thoughts and slip out of my mouth to the sweet and innocent ears of my mini-bystanders.